Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 * Phototrophic: 55% food and energy from 50%
 * Incubators: 25% population growth from 30%
 * Invasive Species: 4% from 5% for pop growth and habitability
 * Cosmogenesis: requires 4 ascension perks from 3
+* Fruitful Partnership: -33% damage to Tiyankis

 Changed:
 * Espionage: Operations were not correctly being reduced in difficulty by 4